AlexZeDim/rainy/README.md

 # Rainy

-Rainy was born as a small discord bot, that handles only one problem, it renames every user on join event.
+Rainy was born as a small discord bot, that handles only one problem, checking and renaming every user on join.
 But as for now, it's an exclusive administrative bot for Warcraft-related discord communities.
 Bot is named after `Rainon` and his [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.
 But sometimes is may be known as `Janisse` in the name of co-owner in [Monk's Temple of Five Dawns](https://discord.com/invite/fYSNb5U) Discord.

 ## Permissions

 Rainy needs `rename user` permission and the most top (literally) upper-bottom placed role above all others.
 It doesn't need an `administrator` title or any other special permissions.
 But anyway, since the code is open-sourced you could give to the bot any permissions and make sure that it won't abuse it.

-If bot doesn't rename the user, well, mainly because lack of permissions.
+If bot doesn't rename the user and your server mentioned in rename list, mainly because lack of permissions.

 ## How to invite?